Welcome to today's edition of the Rush 24-7 podcast.

 We used to have the best highways in the country.

-Uh unless you've done a fair share of driving in Mexico.
+Don't even start driving in California unless you've done a fair share of driving in Mexico.

-Then you probably are gonna be okay.
+Then you probably are going to be okay.

 I'm building a house right now with solar energy on it.

-I'm gonna love it.
+I'm going to love it.

-Instead of going forward all the time, uh showing how much money I'm I'm sp spending and how much uh energy I'm using there uh to pay them whatever the rate is that they want, you know, with their lap dogs at the uh public utilities commission.
+It's got one of those, the meter, instead of, you know, I've got the meter from the utility company, instead of going forward all the time, showing how much money I'm spending and how much energy I'm using there to pay them whatever the rate is that they want, you know, with their lapdogs at the Public Utilities Commission.

 No, no, no.

-Which I'm gonna this is not yet running, but it's being built, that also goes backwards during the day when my solar panels are generating my electricity and the excess gets in effect sold back to the utility.
+Now I got a new meter, which I'm going to, this is not yet running, but it's being built, that also goes backwards during the day when my solar panels are generating my electricity and the excess gets, in effect, sold back to the utility.

 So to the extent that something is going back through the wire the other way, the meter is going backwards during the day and then forwards to whatever extent I use the stuff at night when the sun goes away.